Does Tea Make You Need to Visit the Bathroom More Often?

 The reason that the question is so commonly asked is that the answer is YES!
 Both green and white tea can make you pee more.
 And, for some people (possibly most) they can make you poop more too.
 But this effect is very temporary and should disappear within a few days.

-The ‘problem’—and it is not really a problem, as you will see—happens with lots of healthy foods and drinks.
-But first I'll take a quick look at something that is often (mistakenly) blamed for this effect that green and white tea has: CAFFEINE!
+The "problem"—and it is not really a problem, as you will see—happens with lots of healthy foods and drinks.
+But first I'll take a quick look at something that is often (mistakenly) blamed for this effect that green and white tea has: caffeine!

-Why Does Caffeine Make You 'Go'?
+Why Does Caffeine Make You Go?

-It's actually down to the caffeine.
+Coffee's laxative nature is a product of caffeine.
 One scientific study found that caffeine led to an increase in pressure and strength of voluntary 'squeeze' in the anus, which is probably a bit too much information for some people, but it is good to know to fill those awkward dinner party silences nonetheless.
 Here's the research abstract for this fascinating look at our sphincters and caffeine.